Programs

 We know that early success in mathematics is the number one predictor of overall academic success in the later grades (National Research Council.
 2009), and thus deep understanding and engagement in this subject area is of primary importance.
 Our programming is well-balanced, and children learn in a hands-on way, solving difficult yet realistic problems, using collaboration and discussion as well as computation.
 Our students have the opportunity to challenge themselves by participating in international math competitions.

 When you walk into Math classrooms at Royal Oak, you hear student voices and you see students working in groups with their hands using manipulatives and solving difficult problems in multiple ways.
-Our students are solving and discussing real world problems that challenge them as learners, and engage their minds and curiosities.
+Our students are solving and discussing real-world problems that challenge them as learners, and engage their minds and curiosities.